• Skip to primary navigation

 • 8-10 Curry Leaves

-• 3 big cloves of Garlic
+• 3 big Cloves of Garlic

 • ½ teaspoon Cumin Seeds

-• ½ tsp.
-Fenugreek Seeds Powder
+• ½ teaspoon Ground Fenugreek

-• ¼ tsp.
-Turmeric Powder
+• ¼ teaspoon Turmeric Powder

-• 1 ¼ - 1 ½ tsp.
-Salt (adjust to taste)
+• 1 ½ teaspoon Salt adjust to taste

-• 1 ½ tbsp.
-Roasted Sesame Seeds
+• 1 ½ tablespoons Roasted Sesame Seeds

-• 1 tbsp.
-Peanuts Roasted
+• 1 tablespoon Roasted Peanuts

 • Roast sesame seeds and peanuts separately.
 Cool and make a powder.
 I always keep roasted sesame and peanuts handy in my pantry as I use these two ingredients a lot in my cooking.